robertjoosten/img2ply/README.md

 ```

 ## Test
-Running the convert.py file in the tests folder will create a pumpkin.ply file.
+Running the tests/convert.py file will loop over all of the images in the tests/images directory and create a pumpkin.ply file.

 ![alt text](https://github.com/robertjoosten/img2ply/raw/master/data/pumpkin.png "Pumpkin")